dimitri-edel/organizer-api/README.md

 To **delete a task** you need to send a **DELETE-request** to this url **[deployedURL]/task/<int:pk>**

 ## Deployment
-To deploy this application it is required to set environment variables that it uses:
+To deploy this application it is required to set environment variables that it uses.

 ### Cloudinary account
 **CLOUDINARY_URL** = 'cloudinary://long-string-of-mumbo-jumbo'
 This variable must be set to carry that URL